Is It Better to Repair or Replace a Computer?

 There are several common reasons people believe replacement is necessary when it often is not:

-In some cases, larger service providers present high repair estimates that make replacement appear like the only viable option.
-This is not always in the best interest of the customer.
+In some cases, larger service providers present high repair estimates that make replacement appear like the only best option.
+Good for laptop sales, not always in the best interest of the customer.

 Our approach is different as we focus on value and transparency, not pushing unnecessary replacements.